-Application of liquid manure to growing crops is often a convenient and agronomically acceptable means of land application.
+Application of liquid manure to growing crops is often a convenient and agronomically acceptable means of land application (Kranz, et al. 2007).
 Center pivots have been adapted to apply a broad range of fertilizers and pesticides.
-Development of large animal production facilities has added manure application to the list of materials that can be applied via center pivots.
+Development of large animal production facilities has added manure application to the list of materials that can be applied via center pivots if appropriate equipment is selected for pumping and distributing the liquid and solids contained in storage facilities.
 Al-Kaisi, et al. (2002) reported on the impact of using a center pivot to apply dilute swine lagoon water to cropland in Colorado.
-However, some producers have learned the hard way that manure contains some good and some bad materials.
-Occasionally, crop damage occurs as a result of application of concentrated manure presumably because of high salt concentrations.
+However, some producers have learned the hard way that more concentrated manure contains some good and some bad materials.
+Crop damage can occur as a result of application of concentrated manure presumably because of high salt concentrations.

 Sprinkler application of animal manure to growing crops is a different issue than most of the salinity research that has been conducted across the country.
-Soluble salt levels in liquid manures are often higher than in the saline water used for irrigation in the western U.S. When irrigating with saline irrigation water the major problem is buildup of salt over time due to removal of the water by the crop leaving the salts behind.
+Soluble salt levels in liquid manures are often greater than in the saline water used for irrigation in the western U.S. When irrigating with saline irrigation water the major problem is buildup of salt over time due to removal of the water by the crop leaving the salts behind.
 However, application of manure occurs at relatively low rates per acre and the annual rainfall or irrigation tends to leach the undesirable salts from the profile between applications.
 An additional concern with center pivot application of concentrated swine manure is the potential for plant damage (phytotoxicity) due to high ammonia levels.
-Crop damage due to sprinkler application of manure with high EC levels occurs because of the direct contact of the salt with plant leaves and potentially the roots.
+Electrical conductivity (EC) level is an indication of the salt concentration in the manure sample.
+Crop damage due to sprinkler application of liquid manure with high (EC) levels occurs because of the direct contact of the salt with plant leaves and potentially the roots.
 Early research reporting the salinity thresholds for induced foliar injury concluded that since damage was caused by salt absorption into plant tissues, foliar application should be avoided in hot, dry, windy conditions that produce high potential evapotranspiration (PET).
 It was noted that species varied in the rate of foliar absorption of salts, such as: sorghum < cotton = sunflower < alfalfa = sugar beet < barley < potato.
 However, the susceptibility to injury was not related to salt absorption, as injury varied as: sugar beet < cotton < barley = sorghum < alfalfa < potato (Maas, et al., 1985; Maas, 1982).
 They found that leaf absorption of salts may be affected by leaf age, with generally less permeability in older leaves, and by angle and position of the leaf, which may affect the time and amount of leaf salt exposure.
-Producers need to know what the safe levels are and the effect of timing on potential plant damage for corn and soybeans.
+However, in other research, Mass et al., (1982) found that corn yield was not affected at soil water EC levels less than 5.5 dS m-1 for conditions in California.
+Producers need to know what the safe salinity levels are and the effect of timing of application on potential plant damage for corn and soybeans.

-The goal of the project was to establish the safe level of salt that could be applied to corn and soybean at different stages of growth.
+The goal of the project was to establish the safe level of liquid manure salt levels that could be applied to corn and soybean at different stages of growth.
 To accomplish this goal, a range of swine manure concentrations was applied to a growing crop in a manner that simulated application via a center pivot.